-The Search Committee Chair or Hiring Manager completes and submits the Affirmative Action Selection Form to Human Resources and confers with Human Resources on the final details of the search.
-This includes a discussion of the selection form, applicant pool, and salary.

-The Hiring Manager makes a verbal offer of employment to the finalist after receiving notification of approvals.
+The Hiring Manager makes a verbal offer of employment to the finalist after receiving approval from the division executive.

+It is important when making the offer to be enthusiastic and positive.
+We want the candidate to know we are excited for them to come on board.

 Once the finalist verbally accepts the position, Human Resources sends a formal employment offer to the finalist.

-The Search Committee Chair moves all applicants into the appropriate folders in Interview exchange (Hired, No, etc.) Moving applicants into folders does not close the search.

 All offers of employment are contingent on the completion of a background check.
 Human Resources contracts with an outside vendor to conduct the background check.
 Current MCLA employees are not subject to this background check.

 The Search Committee Chair/Hiring Manager sends regrets to those candidates who were interviewed and not selected.
+This is preferably done as a phone call.

 Human Resources sends regrets to those applicants who were not interviewed.

-At the conclusion of the search, the Search Committee Chair and Hiring Manager forward all search materials, including reference check materials and notes, to the Human Resources Office to place in the search file.
+At the conclusion of the search, the Search Committee Chair and Hiring Manager forward all search materials, including reference check materials and notes, to the Human Resources Office to place in the search file (or to Academic Affairs for faculty searches).

 Post-Offer Process